Skip to content

 Notes for elective subjects:

-1. One of the electives must be any Category A subjects (excluding Extended Part of Mathematics (Module 1 or Module 2));
+1. One of the elective subjects must be any Category A subjects excluding Extended Part of Mathematics (Module 1 or Module 2);

-2. The other elective can be any of the following subjects:
+2. The other elective subject can be any of the following subjects:

 Remarks on other requirements: